Selection of themes

 > 30m extension cable

-Which power cable is the right one for my caravan and which plug do I need when camping?
+Which extension lead is the right one for my caravan and which plug do I need when camping?

-Questions upon questions you ask yourself before buying a camping extension cable to be able to use shore power.
-Camping newbies especially find it difficult to choose the right high-voltage current power cable.
-Which extension cable, which plug or even adapter you need when camping depends on the following factors:
+Questions upon questions that you ask yourself before buying a camping extension lead to be able to use shore power.
+Newcomers to camping in particular find it difficult to choose the right camping power cable.
+Which extension cable, plug, adapter or cable drum you need when camping depends on the following factors:

-Which power cable is suitable on the campsite – CEE cable and CEE connector
+Which extension cable is the most suitable at the campsite - CEE cable and CEE plug

-A normal extension cable for indoors is out of place on a campsite – why?
+An extension cable for short-term outdoor use is not suitable for a campsite - why?

-A CEE cable is therefore part of your basic camping equipment, since the power cable is the connection between the distribution box on the campsite and the motorhome.
+Camping extension cables must meet specific requirements and be equipped with CEE plugs.
+A power cable with a CEE plug system is part of the basic camping equipment, as the power cable is the connection between the distribution box at the campsite and the motorhome.

-However, there are major differences in a CEE extension cable too – and the colour of the CEE connector plays a big role here.
+But there are also big differences in a CEE extension cable - the colour of the CEE plug plays a major role here.

 Start the gardening season right with the proper lawnmower cable